nimesh69/website/README.md

-this is minor project website
+#This is minor project website